cyandizy/ISENFinal/documents/KomesPispol_90035701_ISEReport.md

 Imports: lucky_number (integer)
 Exports: result (boolean)

-Checks if a lucky number is a master number.
+Checks if a lucky number is a master number by receiving lucky number as argument and check if the number is in the list of master numbers of not.
+If it is in the list, return True.
+If it is not, return False.
 ```

 ## Module data_structures